Joerg-ffs/Capstone-Project/README.md

 The final prototype consists of two models: a Convolutional Neural Network (CNN) as well as the ERT model from the initial prototype.

 ### Tier 1
 This project uses the Logitech G920 Racing Wheel to capture inputs.
-However, any racing wheel can be used as long as the event codes are properly mapped.
+However, any racing wheel can be used as long as the event codes are properly mapped using device_config.py.

 To start collecting data, use Inputs_G920.py in the Tier 1 folder.
 This file will output a folder of images as well as a csv file containg image paths and corrosponding angles.